 Kauai Uhiwai has had an amazing and unique build history.
-The hull was constructed over a male mould in 1974 and meticulously constructed by Colin Nisbet until he passed away in 2016, when the build was completed by his friends and family for the boat's launch in 2017.
+The hull was made over a male mould in 1974 and meticulously constructed by Colin Nisbet until he passed away in 2016, when the build was completed for the boat's launch in 2017.

 This classic offers practicality in a modern cockpit layout with all the important lines leading back to the cockpit.
 A shallow stairway is nice and safe for moving around the boat when underway.
 Numerous berths including the saloon could sleep up to 9 people at a squeeze.

 You have to see this boat to understand the stunning craftsmanship that has gone into putting this yacht together.
 Once you hear the stories of how everything has been custom built down to each bronze bolt you will appreciate the 30 odd years of construction.